haagahelia/devops-course/docs/automating/writeactions.md

 - JavaScript actions runs directly on the GitHub-hosted runners.
 They use Node.js and npm packages.

 2. Docker container actions
 - Run in a Docker container.
 Good for custom environments or using tools not available on the runner.

 3. Composite action
-- allows you to combine multiple workflow steps within one action.
+- Allows you to combine multiple workflow steps within one action.

 In this course, we’ll start with JavaScript Actions, as they're simpler to set up and work well for most cases.